BSc Actuarial Science, The University of Hong Kong

 In what way is remaining connected to your alumni network important to you?

-Most of the friends I met in Imperial keep in touch using LinkedIn and they will share career insights and advice to each other.
+Most of the friends I met at Imperial keep in touch using LinkedIn and they will share career insights and advice to each other.
 Since they are in all parts of the world, it is interesting to read about initiatives in different businesses.

 Have you volunteered at the Business School since you graduated?
 If so, why do you feel it’s important to volunteer your time and experience?